-The overall principles for remuneration to Group Management shall be based on the position held, individual performance, Group performance and remuneration shall be on a competitive basis in the country of employment.
-The overall remuneration package for Group Management comprises fixed salary, variable salary in the form of short-term incentives based on annual performance targets, longterm incentives, pension and other benefits.
+In general, remuneration to members of Group Management shall be based on the position held, individual performance, and Group performance, and shall be on a competitive basis in the country of employment.
+The overall remuneration package for Group Management is comprised of fixed salary, variable salary in the form of short-term incentives based on annual performance targets, longterm incentives, pension and other benefits.
 In addition, there are conditions on notice of termination and severance pay.

-Fixed salary shall comprise the basis for total remuneration.
+Fixed salary shall constitute the basis for total remuneration.
 The salary shall be related to the relevant market and shall reflect the degree of responsibility involved in the position.
 The salary levels shall be reviewed regularly (normally through an annual evaluation of salaries) in order to ensure continued competitiveness and in order to correctly reward performance.

-Variable salary (Short-term incentive “STI”)
+Variable salary (Short-term Incentive, ”STI”)

-Members of Group Management shall be entitled to STI in addition to the fixed salary.
-The STI shall be based on the financial result for the Group and/or for the business unit for which the member of Group Management is responsible.
-In addition, performance indicators can be used in order to focus on improvement areas of special interest to the Group.
-Clearly defined objectives for “target” and “stretch” levels of performance shall be stated in the beginning of the year and reflect the plans approved by the Board.
-STI shall be dependent on the position and may amount to a maximum of 50 percent of the salary on attainment of the “target” level and a maximum of 100 percent of the salary on attainment of “stretch” level, which also is the maximum STI.
-In the U.S., the STI component is normally higher and may amount to a maximum of 100 percent on attainment of the “target” level and a maximum of 150 percent of the salary on attainment of the “stretch” level.
-The Board of Directors decides whether the maximum levels 50/100/150 shall be utilized or if a lower level shall be used.
+Clearly defined objectives for ”target” and ”stretch” levels of performance shall be stated in the beginning of the year and reflect the plans approved by the Board of Directors.
+STI shall be dependent on the position and may amount to a maximum of 50% of the fixed salary on attainment of the ”target” level and a maximum of 100% of the fixed salary on attainment of ”stretch” level, which also is the maximum STI.

-Pension and insurance
+Pensions and insurance

 Other benefits can be provided in accordance with normal practice in the country where the member of Group Management is employed.
 However, these benefits shall not constitute a significant part of the total remuneration.